Amrita G. Shenoy

 B.S., University of Mumbai, Mumbai India

-Amrita G. Shenoy graduated with a Doctor of Philosophy in Public Health majoring with Healthcare Management and Policy Sciences from the University of Texas Health Science Center at Houston.
-Prior to that she was absorbed at the Texas Medical Center following graduation with both a Master of Healthcare Administration and a Master of Business Administration from the University of Houston - Clear Lake.
-Additionally, Shenoy holds a Master of Science in Biotechnology from Nottingham Trent University and a Bachelor of Science in Life Sciences and Biochemistry from the University of Mumbai.
-Shenoy serves as an assistant professor of Health Systems Management and is the director of the graduate Health Systems Management program at the University of Baltimore.
+Amrita G. Shenoy graduated with a Doctor of Philosophy in Healthcare Management and Policy from The University of Texas Health Science Center at Houston.
+Prior to that, she was employed at the Texas Medical Center following graduation with both a Master of Healthcare Administration and Master of Business Administration from University of Houston - Clear Lake.
+Additionally, Prof. Shenoy graduated with a Master of Science in Biotechnology from Nottingham Trent University, England, United Kingdom and a Bachelor of Science in Life Sciences and Biochemistry from the University of Mumbai.
+Shenoy is an assistant professor and director of the Master of Science in Health Administration program at the University of Baltimore.

-An experienced academic, Prof. Shenoy teaches Healthcare Finance and Economics both at the graduate and undergraduate levels.
-Her acumen with educating learners via online modality is as savvy as with in-person classroom settings.
-She cherishes her time with learners and provides them ample guidance to help them succeed with intensely quantitative courses.
-Her pedagogic methods include crafting practical case studies and assignments, given her teaching experience since 2016.
+An experienced academician, Prof. Shenoy teaches Healthcare Finance and Economics at both the graduate and undergraduate levels.
+Her acumen with educating learners online is as savvy as her in-person classroom methods.
+She cherishes time with her learners and provides them ample guidance to help them succeed with intensely quantitative courses.
+Her pedagogic methods involve crafting financial case studies and economics assessments, given her focus on aligning learning outcomes with curricular mapping.
+Intending to facilitate student learning, her teaching methods incorporate course goals with an emphasis on realizing learning objectives.

-Prof. Shenoy’s scholarship and disciplined inquiry capacities involve analyzing the qualitative and quantitative aspects of policies.
-Specifically, she leverages econometric methodologies, for example, an interrupted and cross-sectional segmented time series models, simple linear, multivariate, logistic and probit models to determine the impact of a broad spectra of policies and laws on population health and management.
-She is adept at combining her scholarship expertise with pedagogic techniques to help learners stay updated and current with healthcare policies and trends given the rapidly evolving scenarios.
+Prof. Shenoy’s scholarship and disciplined inquiry capacities involve analyzing qualitative and quantitative aspects of policies.
+Specifically, she leverages econometric methodologies, for example, simple and multiple linear, binary and multinomial logistic, interrupted and cross-sectional segmented time series and panel regression models to determine the impact of a broad spectra of policies.
+She is involved with research segments in healthcare policies that incorporate the reporting of quality improvement and reimbursement initiatives.
+Her research areas spotlight topics in public health and public policy with a broad emphasis on healthcare management.
+She is adept at combining her scholarship expertise with pedagogic techniques helping learners stay focused with updated healthcare trends given the rapidly evolving scenarios.

-Prof. Shenoy has lent her reviewership expertise to multiple peer-reviewed double-blinded journals, books, conferences, abstracts, panels and symposiums.
-Her service commitments extend to program and departmental committees wherein she is a part of the collegial academic environment.
+Prof. Shenoy gladly extends her reviewership expertise to peer-reviewed double-blinded journals, books, conferences, abstracts, research panels and symposiums.
+Her service commitments extend to program and departmental committees wherein she is part of the collegial academic environment.

-- Healthcare Administration and Management - Quality Management Frameworks, Applications of Lean and Six Sigma Measures, Preventable Hospitalization Rates, Hospital Readmissions Reduction Program
+- Healthcare Administration and Management - Quality Management Frameworks, Applications of Lean and Six Sigma Measures, Preventable Hospitalization Rates, Hospital Readmission Rates, Merit Based Incentive Payment Systems

 - Shenoy, A. G., Khoury, R., & Chandra, A. (2011).
 Hospital Turnaround Practice in the United States: The Value and Role of Consultants.
 47th Annual Midwest Business Administration Association (MBAA) International Proceedings, Chicago, Illinois.
 March 23-25, 2011